darmiel/nudge/README.md

 # Nudge

-Nudge is a small cli-tool for transferring files between computers.
+Nudge is a small CLI tool for sending data from one computer to another via UDP.
-This project is heavily inspired `croc` and `qft`.
+The project was strongly inspired by the `croc` and `qft` projects.
+The aim is to enable simple peer-to-peer data transfer, so that the data is not sent via a central server, but transferred directly peer-to-peer,

 ## Demo